Free Medicare Seminars

 Are you looking for a Medicare primary care doctor as you turn 65?
 With our expanded primary care services and wide range of specialties, you can count on Loma Linda University Health to be there for you when you need it.

-We know that choosing a Medicare plan is hard, so we’re offering free seminars right here in Loma Linda and Beaumont to help you understand your options.
+We know that choosing a Medicare plan is hard, so we're offering free seminars in a variety of convenient locations to help you understand your options.

 Join us to learn about 2019 Medicare plans available from Loma Linda University Health.